Muslim Sicily: Aftermath

 The Norman Kingdom of Sicily under Roger II has been characterized as "multi-ethnic in nature and religiously tolerant".
 Normans, Jews, Muslim Arabs, Byzantine Greeks, Lombards and native Sicilians lived in relative harmony.
 Arabic remained a language of government and administration for at least a century into Norman rule, and traces remain in the language of Sicily and evidently more in the language of Malta today.
-The Muslims also maintained their domination of industry, retailing and production, while Muslim artisans and expert knowledge in government and administration were highly sought after.
+Muslims also maintained their domination of industry, retailing, and production, while Muslim craftsmanship, masonry, and expertise in government and administration were highly sought after.

 However, the island's Muslims were faced with the choice of voluntary departure or subjection to Christian rule.
 Many Muslims chose to leave, provided they had the means to do so.
 "The transformation of Sicily into a Christian island", remarks Abulafia, "was also, paradoxically, the work of those whose culture was under threat".
 Also, Muslims gradually converted to Christianity, the Normans replaced Orthodox clergy with Latin clerics.
 Despite the presence of an Arab-speaking Christian population, Greek churchmen attracted Muslim peasants to receive a baptism and even adopted Greek Christian names; in several instances, Christian serfs with Greek names listed in the Monreale registers had living Muslim parents.
 The Norman rulers followed a policy of steady Latinization by bringing in thousands of Italian settlers from the northwest and south of Italy, and some others from southeast France.
 To this day, there are communities in central Sicily which speak the Gallo-Italic dialect.
 Some Muslims chose to feign conversion, but such a remedy could only provide individual protection and could not sustain a community.